Terra Cotta

 Twigonometry – A way of counting without numbers.
 5 Sticks is a bundle, b, and 10 sticks is a bunch, b.
 Thus 2b or not 2b is a good question that can occupy a mathemagikian for decades.

-Wonton Physiks – Made up of Quacks, Moo-ons, and Liptons in Tea Space.
-Bosoms travel between matter in the Hick's Field.
+Wonton Physiks – A branch of study involving finding Quacks, Moo-ons, and Liptons in Tea Space.
+Bosoms travel between matter in the Hick's Field, while Fur Minions make stuff you can feel.

 People